Sarcopenia among elderly retired soldiers attending the retiree's clinic in an army reference hospital in Kaduna, northwestern, Nigeria

 What this study adds

-• To our knowledge this study is the first to study sarcopenia among military veterans in Africa; it has provided data and bridged the knowledge gap about this geriatric syndrome, especially among these unique elderly population;
+- To our knowledge, this study is the first to study sarcopenia among military veterans in Africa; it has provided data and bridged the knowledge gap about this geriatric syndrome, especially among this unique elderly population;

 The authors declare no competing interests.

 Fidelis Onyekachi Ajuonuma and Benjamin Yakubu Ibrahim conceived the study.
 Fidelis Onyekachi Ajuonuma performed the data collection.
 Benjamin Yakubu Ibrahim supervised the data collection.
 Fidelis Onyekachi Ajuonuma, Natie Nuhu Butawa, and Habiba Dabo Zubairu analysed the data.
 Fidelis Onyekachi Ajuonuma drafted the manuscript.
 Benjamin Yakubu Ibrahim, and Habiba Dabo Zubairu critically revised the manuscript.
-All the authors have read and agreed to the final manuscript.
+All the authors read and approved the final version of this manuscript.

 Table 1: sociodemographic characteristics and biopsychosocial factors of sarcopenia among the study participants